-The use of selective laser sintering prototyping (commonly called SLS prototyping or 3D SLS prototyping) is ideal for product prototypes that require exceptional strength or must closely approximate the properties of thermoplastics.
+The use of SLS 3D printing (commonly called SLS prototyping or 3D SLS prototyping) is ideal for product prototypes that require exceptional strength or must closely approximate the properties of thermoplastics.

-In selective laser sintering (SLS), three-dimensional parts are created by fusing (“sintering”) powdered thermoplastic materials such as nylon and elastomers with the heat from an infrared laser beam.
+In SLS, three-dimensional parts are created by fusing (“sintering”) powdered thermoplastic materials such as nylon and elastomers with the heat from an infrared laser beam.
 Thin powder layers are repeatedly laser sintered, creating the desired 3D piece based on a 3D CAD model.

-There are several key differences between prototypes created using selective laser sintering (SLS) and prototypes created with stereolithography (SLA).
+There are several key differences between parts created using SLS and parts created with stereolithography (SLA).
 These include:

-- Prototype strength: SLS prototypes are generally stronger and more durable than SLA prototypes.
+SLS parts and prototypes are generally stronger and more durable than SLA parts.

-- Surface finish: SLS prototypes have a slightly grainy finish, unlike SLA prototypes, which are smoother.
+SLS parts have a slightly grainy finish, unlike SLA prototypes, which are smoother.

-- Machining properties: It is easier to machine prototypes created using SLS than those created using SLA.
+It is easier to machine parts created using SLS than those created using SLA.